As Covid restrictions ease, we continue to do everything we can to ensure your safety

-LASIK laser eye surgery is the most commonly performed treatment at Ophthalmic Consultants of London.
+LASIK laser eye surgery is the most commonly performed treatment at OCL Vision.
+LASIK is an acronym that stands for Laser-Assisted In Situ Keratomileusis.

 Your eyes see by allowing light to enter through the cornea (the front part of the eye) and focus on the retina.
 The information is then communicated to the brain via the optic nerve.